TheDreamLabUK/logseqSpringThing/docs/client/websocket-readiness.md

 ### Adapter Pattern for Service Integration

-An adapter pattern is used to connect GraphVisualization with GraphDataManager's WebSocket requirements:
+An adapter pattern is used to connect GraphVisualisation with GraphDataManager's WebSocket requirements:

 ```typescript
 // Configure GraphDataManager with WebSocket service (adapter pattern)